Mateusz Ponitka: National team career

 Ponitka was part of the Poland U-17 national basketball team which took the silver medal at the 2010 FIBA Under-17 World Championship held in Germany.
-In the final game he scored 14 points against the United States, but his team lost by huge margin, 111–80.
+In the final game, he scored 14 points against the United States, but his team lost by huge margin, 111–80.
 He played against athletes like Bradley Beal, Michael Kidd-Gilchrist, James Michael McAdoo, Andre Drummond, Quinn Cook, Marquis Teague and others.
 He was named to the All-Tournament Team.

 In 2011, he was part of the U-18 team which took sixth place at the 2011 FIBA Europe Under-18 Championship held in Poland.
-Over 9 tournament games, he averaged 15.3 points and 7.6 assists per game.
+Over nine tournament games, he averaged 15.3 points, 7.6 rebounds and 1.6 assists per game.

-He officially debuted for the senior national team on August 3, 2012 in the friendly game against Montenegro.
+He officially debuted for the senior national team on 3 August 2012, in the friendly game against Montenegro.
 Even he played for nearly 23 minutes, he scored just 4 points.
 He was a member of the team at the 2013 FIBA EuroBasket held in Slovenia.
-He averaged 3.6 points and 1.4 rebounds over 5 tournament games.
+He averaged 3.6 points and 1.4 rebounds over five tournament games.

 He represented the Polish national team at the 2015 FIBA EuroBasket and 2017 FIBA EuroBasket.
 He also participated in the 2019 FIBA World Cup, where he scored 26 points against China.
-Down 1, Ponitka came up with a key steal on Chinese star Zhou Qi with 3 seconds left, being fouled in the process and sending the game into overtime, where Poland would later triumph in an upset 79-76 overtime win over the hosts.
+Down one, Ponitka came up with a key steal on Chinese star Zhou Qi with 3 seconds left, being fouled in the process and sending the game into overtime, where Poland would later triumph in an upset 79–76 overtime win over the hosts.

 Ponitka played at EuroBasket 2017, where he averaged 12.8 points and 7.2 rebounds per game, while Poland did not advance past the preliminary round.

 Ponitka returned at EuroBasket 2022 for Poland.
-In the quarter-finals against heavily favoured Slovenia, he guided Poland to a 90–87 upset win to reach the first semifinals in 51 years.
+In the quarter-finals against heavily favoured Slovenia, he guided Poland to a 90–87 upset win to reach the first semi-finals in 51 years.
 Ponitka finished with 26 points, 16 rebounds and 10 assists to become the fourth player in EuroBasket history to record a triple-double.